d-smith/ml-speciality-notes/acloud.guru/07-algorithms.md

 Nueral Topic Model

 * Unsupervised learning algorithm that is used to organize a corpus of documents into topics that contain word groupings based on their statistical distribution.
-Topic modeling can be used to classify or summarize documents based on teh tioucs detected or to retrieve information or recommend content based on topic similarities.
+Topic modeling can be used to classify or summarize documents based on the topics detected or to retrieve information or recommend content based on topic similarities.
 * Similar uses and function to LDA in that both NTM and LDA can perform topic modeling.
-However, NTW uses a difference algorithm which might yield different results than LDA.
+However, NTM uses a difference algorithm which might yield different results than LDA.

 ### Sequence to Sequence